Xogy/xsound/readme.md

    - Resume(name)<br>Will resume sound

    - setVolume(name,volume) volume is from 0.0 to 1.0<br>Will set a new value to volume.
+Should be used for non 3D sound

    - setVolumeMax(name,volume) volume is from 0.0 to 1.0<br>will set new value to max volume.
+Should be used only for 3D sound
 ------------
  ##### Getting info about sound
 ------------